doughphunghus/7D2D-Doughs-Khelldons-Mods-a18/README.md

 | Khelldon-GetFramed| BROKEN in a18.2 | HELP NEEDED: Not sure hot to handle non-existing block "woodWeakNoUpgradeMaster" everything is built on |
 | Khelldon-GetGreener| BROKEN in a18.2 | HELP NEEDED: Not sure hot to handle converting this |
 | zzz-Khelldon-GetBenched | UNKNOWN for a18.2 | NOT TESTED YET.
 HELP NEEDED: Seems this could be broken into 2 modlets.
 1 for picking up workbench (or any workstation) and another for the "makes workbench required for many things" since I believe other modlets allready exist for picking up workstations?|

-# Last a17 release: See Original Khelldons modlets this repo is forked from